Best HIPAA Compliant Email Providers

 The only problem with this, is that staff must be trained carefully to insure that every email sent with PHI is secure, since they have to make a decision for each email and encryption is not automatic.

 Virtru also still requires portals for recipients who are not also using their platform.

-Paubox uses a patent-pending process to make secure email work like regular email.
+Paubox uses a patented process to make secure email work like regular email.
 Instead of portals, extra buttons, and plugins, senders can just write and send emails as normal.
 Recipients can also receive emails as normal, making the whole process seamless.

 Regardless of what method is used, you also want to check and see if the solution works across multiple mobile devices.

 This is not just for your staff, but also your recipients.
 Having a mobile friendly secure email solution they can check on their iPhone without needing to download a mobile app is a huge win.

 You can see a demo video of exactly how Paubox works here.

 3. Does it integrate with your existing IT setup?

 Just as you want your HIPAA compliant email solution to be easy to use, you also want it to be easy to setup.

 The good news is most of the leading providers do have integrations for the most used business email platforms like: